One of the commonly used plants in the aquarium hobby is Ceratopteris thalictroides popularly known as Water Sprite.

 Be careful with snails that can harm or try to devour the plant.
 Check out the list of freshwater snails here.

-Do not keep Water Sprite with shrimp like – Bamboo shrimp, Vampire shrimp.
+Do not keep Water Sprite with shrimp species such as Bamboo shrimp, and Vampire shrimp.
 Those shrimp will not damage the plant.
 The problem is that their unique feeding technique requires water flow and Water Sprite does not like it.

 Avoid keeping the plant with Gouramis, Goldfish, and herbivorous cichlids.
 These fish species are known to eat the leaves of Water Sprite, same applies to snails that will nibble on the leaves.